Handbook of Business Procedures

 - An ITB is normally used when the procured good or service lends itself to a precise set of specifications, such as manufacturer part numbers, size, weight, number of classes, etc.

-- ITB opportunities are sent to known vendors who provide the good or service.
-An ITB opportunity is also publically posted on the BidWeb website and on the Texas Comptroller of Public Accounts Electronic State Business Daily (ESBD) website so that any vendor may submit a response.
+- ITB opportunities are sent to known suppliers who provide the good or service.
+An ITB opportunity is also publically posted on the BidWeb website and on the Texas Comptroller of Public Accounts Electronic State Business Daily (ESBD) website so that any supplier may submit a response.

 - Terms and conditions that govern the contract are contained within the ITB.
-Vendors can note exceptions to certain terms and conditions; however, the university may disqualify a vendor for not accepting the posted terms.
+Suppliers can note exceptions to certain terms and conditions; however, the university may disqualify a supplier for not accepting the posted terms.

 - The department submits a POINT Plus PB4 requisition document that includes a list of all required items.